SUNFLOWERSOFINFERNO/SUNFLOWERSOFINFERNO/README.md

 <p align="center">
-“ and jane , you're early , your life's work is dirtied by the fools who adore you . ”
+“ watch the sky turn when the bomb drops , ”

   ㅤ
 <p align="center">